 OSHA’s Fall Prevention campaign is designed to educate workers and companies about the dangers of falls and how to prevent them on construction sites in three easy-to-follow steps:

 Construction sites have hazards everywhere you look and construction firms have a duty to plan ahead to know about and prepare for all potential workplace hazards.
 Many sites have holes in the floor or walking surfaces and every hole should have a guard such as a railing, or floor cover.
 Floors should be kept clean and dry to prevent workers from slipping and excess construction materials such as boards or pipes should be removed or flagged with a warning sign to prevent tripping and falling.
-Stair rails, handrails, safety harnesses and safety lines should always be used, depending upon the hazard.
+Stair rails, handrails, safety harnesses, and safety lines should always be used, depending on the hazard.

 Construction firms are also responsible for providing the proper safety equipment for all workers, at all times, while on the work site, and they also bear the responsibility of educating their workers on how to use construction equipment safely.

-Be vigilant for potential hazards on the job site, follow safety rules and always use safety equipment especially when ladders are part of the job.
-Falls from ladders, roofs and scaffolding can be prevented if safety procedures are followed and proper safety equipment is provided and used.
+Be vigilant for potential hazards on the job site, follow safety rules, and always use safety equipment especially when ladders are part of the job.
+Falls from ladders, roofs, and scaffolding can be prevented if safety procedures are followed and proper safety equipment is provided and used.
 Common sense safety recommendations to maintain ladder stability and balance include:

 Steel-toed, non-slip, and grease or debris-free work shoes are also other good pieces of safety equipment you should always use to avoid trips, slips, and falls on construction sites.